-Angular with Coffeescript were my go-tos.
-React doesn’t play well with Coffeescript, so I decided to write it in ES6.
+Angular and CoffeeScript were my go-tos.
+React doesn’t play well with CoffeeScript, so I decided to write it in ES6.
 Why not lean into the future?
 Accordingly, some of my points in this post will deal ES6 and not necessarily React.

-To handle transpiling ES6 to ES5, I used 6to5, now known as babel.
-Finally, to handle module loading, I used browserify.
+To handle transpiling ES6 to ES5, I used 6to5, now known as Babel.
+Finally, to handle module loading, I used Browserify.
 I’m really digging the import statements in ES6.
-Also, having all the source code build to one file, with all dependencies, means I can have a lean index.html with async and defer tags.
+Also, having all the source code build to one file, with all dependencies, means I can have a lean index.html with

 So, I already had my containers.
 Breaking them up into components was easy:

-It’s something I got used to, but like I mentioned, it contributes to a feeling of distance between the markup and rendered HTML.
+It’s something I got used to, but as I mentioned, it contributes to a feeling of distance between the markup and rendered HTML.

 Also, I miss Angular’s form validation.

-Angular also has a tendency to do things its own way, like changing the context of a function that was referenced in a template.
-It has its own lifecycle, too, which sometimes needs encouragement (see: $scope.$apply, $scope.$digest, $timeout).
+Angular also has a tendency to do things its own way, such as changing the context of a function that was referenced in a template.
+It has its own lifecycle, too, which sometimes needs encouragement (see:

-While Angular’s two-way data binding can cause some headaches (see lifecycle comments above), man it makes things easy.
+While Angular’s two-way data binding can cause some headaches (see lifecycle comments above), man, it makes things easy.
 Models change automatically, from either direction.
-It takes care of empty values for you, as well as exposing some common functions, like checking is something is defined.
+It takes care of empty values for you, as well as exposing some common functions, such as checking whether something is defined.
 In React, you manually set states with handlers.
 I spent the longest time coercing input value types, with React.
 It can feel regressive.

 Another bit of manual work was putting together a lot of the boilerplate code.
-To better organize the app, I used flux – the architectural pattern–cum–library.
-It requires the setup of actions, stores and a dispatcher, both of which require some mental overhead and spread responsibility over several files and directories.
+To better organize the app, I used Flux—the architectural pattern–cum–library.
+It requires the setup of actions, stores and a dispatcher, all of which require some mental overhead and spread responsibility over several files and directories.

-Like any new project, best practices are still being developed.
+As with any new project, best practices are still being developed.
 That’s one of the harder things about transitioning right now.
-Angular, and other frameworks, are pretty well established.
+Angular and other frameworks are pretty well established.
 Even the API is changing!